Peng-Rao/SE4HPC_notes/notes/chapters/chapter6.typ

 - The call takes "too long" (CB kills the call).
 If there are too many failures, the circuit breaker inhibits future calls by moving to the open state.

+=== Example: Availability of a Kafka Cluster
+Consider the following instance of a Kafka cluster.
+Suppose that the servers on which the 3 Brokers are hosted have the following availability values.
+- Server Broker 1: 97%
+- Server Broker 2: 94%
+- Server Broker 3: 98%

+#figure(
-#figure(image("../figures/circuit-breaker.jpg", width: 70%))
+  image("../figures/kafka-cluster-example.jpg", width: 80%),
+  caption: [ Kafka cluster with three Brokers. ],
+)

+As illustrated by the schema, _Consumers_, retrieve various messages concerning certain topics.
+Messages are obtained through the `getMessages` operation, which can retrieve messages from any broker handling a topic and partition.
+For the purpose of this exercise, assume that the messages have already been published.
+Assume also that the schema shows all the existing partitions for the depicted topics.

+==== Availability 1
+What is the total availability of an operation that needs to retrieve 2 messages, one related to `Topic 3 partition 1` and the other to `Topic 2 partition 0`?

+This is the series of the availability of `Topic 2 partition 0` (which is not replicated, so the availability of the partition is the availability of the corresponding broker) and `Topic 3 partition 1` (which is replicated, so its availability is the parallel of the corresponding brokers).
+$
+  A = 0.94 times (1 - (1 - 0.97) times (1 - 0.98)) = 0.939
+$

+==== Availability 2
+What is the total availability of an operation that needs to retrieve 2 messages, one related to `Topic 1 partition 1` and the other to `Topic 4 partition 0`?

+This is the series of the availability of `Topic 1 partition 1` (which is not replicated, so the availability of the partition is the availability of the corresponding broker) and `Topic 4 partition 0` (also not replicated).
+The two partitions happen to be on the same broker:
+$
+  A = 0.98 times 0.98 = 0.96
+$

+==== Availability 3
+Assuming that each broker can handle only a *single partition* for each topic and that the number of available servers is fixed, define a new configuration of the Kafka Cluster so that the operation of point *Availability 2* has a total availability greater or equal to 99%.

+This is possible under the assumption that we can introduce new partitions in each broker while respecting the constraint of not having partitions of the same topic in a broker.
+This will result in the following availability, which fulfills the required constraint:
+$
+  A = (1 - (1 - 0.94) * (1 - 0.98)) times (1 - (1 - 0.97) * (1 - 0.98)) = 0.998
+$

 #pagebreak()

-= Static Analysis (Symbolic Execution)
+== Static Analysis (Symbolic Execution)
 *Static Analysis* analyzes the source code, and each analyzer targets a fixed set of hard-coded (pre-defined, not custom) properties.
 It is entirely automatic, and the output reports two types of results: *safe (no issues)* and *unsafe (potential problems)*.
-Also, the analysis is made on generic (or symbolic) inputs.
+Also, the analysis is made on *generic (or symbolic) inputs*.

 The properties that we have mentioned are safety properties, such as:
-- No overflow for integer variables
+- No _overflow_ for integer variables
-- No type errors
+- No _type errors_
-- No null-pointer dereferencing
+- No _null-pointer dereferencing_
-- No out-of-bound array accesses
+- No _out-of-bound array accesses_
-- No race conditions
+- No _race conditions_
-- No useless assignments
+- No _useless assignments_
-- No usage of undefined variables
+- No _usage of undefined variables_
-- No execution of specific paths
+- No _execution of specific paths_

 Using the static analysis, we can use the symbolic execution.